awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

 When you want to deploy custom networking to your production cluster, skip to [Step 2: Configure your VPC](#custom-networking-configure-vpc)\.

 1. Define a few variables to use in the remaining steps\.
-Replace *region\-code* with the AWS Region that you want to create your cluster in\.
+Replace `region-code` with the AWS Region that you want to create your cluster in\.

    ```
    export cluster_name=my-custom-networking-cluster